Global Thought Podcast

 Aggarwal demonstrates the importance of examining media persuasion as a serious source of information and entry point to understanding the Islamic State and others in the global terrorist network.
 The way that these groups use language to make meaning is key to understanding a critique of globalization, understanding those who push back against the idea that everyone has a place in this transformed world.

-On his personal experiences imprisoned in Iran and the meanings of multiplicity
+On his personal experience imprisoned in Iran and the meanings of multiplicity

 In this Global Thought Podcast episode, host Vishakha N. Desai, Vice Chair of the Committee on Global Thought interviews Kian Tajbakhsh, a professor of Urban Planning and Urban Studies at Columbia University, Senior Program Manager at Columbia Global Centers and Development, and Fellow of Committee on Global Thought.
 Tajbakhsh describes his experience of returning to Iran and dissects competing paradigms of understanding world order.